HVonWeg/PhotoViewer/readme.md

 # PhotoViewer

-Example Swift project for viewing photos from the fake API https://jsonplaceholder.typicode.com It contains a Photo List Collection view and a detail view.
+Sample Swift project for viewing photos from the fake API https://jsonplaceholder.typicode.com It contains a Photo List Collection view and a detail view.
 Tapping on an element in the list navigates to the detail view.